 This incident is likely to harden the global aviation insurance market, especially for wide-body aircraft operators in Asia, said sources.

-Air India had renewed its mega $20 billion insurance policy with multinational AIG as the lead reinsurer since Apr 1.Almost 95 per cent of the Air India policy has been reinsured with a clutch of reinsurers led by AIG, Axa and Allianz.
-GIC Re also has a share in the policy including 4 per cent obligatory.
+Air India had renewed its mega $20 billion insurance policy( for Hull) $1.5 billion liability policy with multinational AIG as the lead reinsurer since Apr 1.
+Almost 95 per cent of the Air India policy has been reinsured with a clutch of reinsurers led by AIG, Axa and Allianz.
+GIC Re also has a small share in the policy in terms of 4 per cent obligatory.

 The claims is estimated on the basis of age-adjusted insured value.

-Further, there will be a Passenger Liability claims of over Rs 320 crore as under the Montreal Convention, families of deceased passengers are entitled to Rs1.3 crore each.
+Further, there will be Passenger Liability claims of over Rs 320 crore as under the Montreal Convention, families of deceased passengers are entitled to Rs1.3 crore each.

 With 240+ fatalities, this could result in payouts exceeding Rs 320 crore.